One or two cookery hints I've picked up along the way.

 (don't over-cook them) until lightly browned and they feel barely springy.

 At this point the duck is probably still too rare for most tastes,

-in which case put the breasts skin-side up uncovered in the oven for 5-8 minutes or until they are cooked to your satisfaction.
+in which case put the breasts skin-side up, uncovered, preferably on a rack, in the oven for 5-8 minutes or until they are cooked to your satisfaction.

 How To Cook Foie Gras